Margo Okazawa-Rey: Research, influence, and ideology

-In 1997, she was one of 40 women who cofounded the East-Asia-U.S. Vieques Women's Network Against U.S. Militarism, which became the International Women's Network Against Militarism.
+In 1997, she was one of 40 women who cofounded the East Asia-U.S.-Puerto Rico Women's Network Against U.S. Militarism, which became the International Women's Network Against Militarism.

-She has a long-standing relationship to international social justice work as she sits on the international board of NGO's: PeaceWomen Across the Globe (based in Bern, Switzerland), and Du Re Bang (My Sister's Place, based in Uijongbu, South Korea); after having worked for three years as the Feminist Research Consultant at the Women's Centre for Legal Aid and Counselling in Ramallah, Palestine.
+She has a long-standing relationship to international social justice work as she sits on the international board of NGOs: PeaceWomen Across the Globe (based in Bern, Switzerland), Du Re Bang (My Sister's Place, Uijongbu, South Korea), and AWID (Association for Women's Rights in Development) after having worked for three years as the Feminist Research Consultant at the Women's Centre for Legal Aid and Counselling in Ramallah, Palestine.

 Okazawa-Rey also took part in co-principal investigations with Amina Mama, Rose Mensah-Kutin, and other women over the militarized and post-conflict areas of Sierra Leone, Liberia, Ghana, and Nigeria, where they explored the role of feminist research in activism, policy change, and women's empowerment.
 A related interest was connecting the effects of the military-industrial complex and prison industrial complex have on poor and working-class youth in American communities of color.
 She is, making connections—both theoretical and practical—between foreign policy and domestic policy.

-She has spoken at Yale University, with students and alumni of Brown University, and many others to share her knowledge she has learned through her research.
+She has spoken at Yale University, with students and alumni of Brown University, and many other universities and community venues to share the knowledge she has learned through her activism, research, and life experiences.